FLOIP/flow-results/specification.md

 }
 ```

-Additionally, there is a data file containing the data described by this resource, in this example, "data/flow-results-example-1-data.json".
-This file provides all individual responses in the following JSON format:
+Additionally, there is a data file containing the data described by this resource, in this example, `data/flow-results-example-1-data.json`.
+This file provides all individual Responses in the following JSON format:

 ```
 [